eclipse-archived/kiso/docs/website/content/2. Concepts/essentials.md

 GetHandle() function returns a pointer to I2CStruct variable previously declared in this file. this pointer will be used as handle for communication with the device over I2C bus via the MCU_I2C APIs.
 Before sending or receiving it is mandatory to call the function MCU_I2C_Initialize to "Initialize" the driver context according to which communication mode has been choosed by the BSP.
 ~~~~
     /**
-     * Refer to interface header BCDS_BSP_BMM150.h for API documentation
+     * Refer to interface header Kiso_BSP_BMM150.h for API documentation
      * @return Pointer to #I2CStruct
      */
     HWHandle_T BSP_BMM150_GetHandle(int32_t deviceId)
     {
         /* Only because there is one instance of the BMM150 sensor on board, processing of deviceId is omitted */
-        BCDS_UNUSED(deviceId);
+        KISO_UNUSED(deviceId);
         return (HWHandle_T) &I2CStruct;
     }
 ~~~~
 Time now to implement APIs specific to the BMM150 chip.
 IntEnable()  Assigns an interrupt callback passed from the application to process events coming from INT line and enables this Interrupt.
 ~~~~
     /**
-     * Refer to interface header BCDS_BSP_BMM150.h for API documentation
+     * Refer to interface header Kiso_BSP_BMM150.h for API documentation
      * @retval RETCODE_OK in case of success
      * @retval RETCODE_INCONSISTENT_STATE if device state prohibits routine execution
      * @retval RETCODE_FAILURE if PIN_registerIntCb or PIN_setInterrupt failed to execute